1080 (skateboarding)

-The 1080 is a skateboarding trick that can be performed on a vertical skateboard ramp or on a mega ramp, in which the skateboarder makes three full revolutions (1080 degrees of rotation) while airborne.
+The 1080 is a skateboarding trick that can be performed on a vertical skateboard ramp or on a mega ramp, in which the skateboarder makes three full revolutions (1080 degrees of rotation in total, hence the name) while airborne.
 It was first completed successfully on a mega ramp in 2012 by American skateboarder Tom Schaar, and on a vert ramp in May 2020 by Brazilian skateboarder Gui Khury.
+The 1080 has only ever been landed after a fakie ollie, meaning the rider is in the normal stance, but rolling in the opposite direction, popping off of the tail.

 Mega ramp (big air)

 The first-ever 1080 was landed by American skateboarder Tom Schaar on March 26, 2012, at the age of 12.
 Schaar completed the stunt on a mega ramp at Woodward West in Tehachapi, California, on his fifth attempt.
 The jump was filmed by several cameras at the MegaRamp at Woodward West.
 A roll-over feature was custom-built which allowed the skater to drop in on the 70-foot-tall and roll right over a 50-foot gap in the ramp, thus allowing Schaar to keep momentum going all the way through to the quarter pipe.
 Schaar performed several 720s and a 900 while warming-up.
 He then attempted to perform the 1080, failing four times before successfully landing his fifth attempt, being propelled 15 feet above the top of the ramp.

 Red Bull described the 1080 as "the Holy Grail of all skateboard tricks."
 Schaar has since repeated the feat, and completed a 1080 in competition while participating in the 2012 X Games Asia on April 30, 2012.
 He won the gold medal in the Skateboard Mini MegaRamp category, the youngest person ever to have done so.
 At The Dew Tour Ocean City Tom landed the 1080 in Skate Mega 2.0 which resulted in him coming first.